Anthony-J-Garot/ftp-secure/README.md

 Port 22 is normally for SSH but is also used for SFTP.
 So, 2222 is used for the localhost port.

+### Troubleshooting

+To fix `SSHException("Bad host key from server")`, add a known host entry to the "extra_known_hosts" file.

+This is somewhat tricky if using a port other than 22.
+See the function create_extra_known_hosts() for details.

 ## FTP notes

 Used PureFTPd.